-The purpose of these instructions is to outline the process for requesting state funds for higher education capital construction (including IT projects) and capital renewal projects.
-After reviewing submissions received through this process, the Colorado Commission of Higher Education (CCHE) and the Department of Higher Education (CDHE) staff will evaluate and prioritize each capital construction/capital renewal request and make funding recommendations to the Governor's Office of State Planning and Budgeting (OSPB) and the Capital Development Committee (CDC) of the general assembly.
-Copies of all submissions will be forwarded to the Office of the State Architect (OSA).
+The primary purpose of these instructions is to outline the process for requesting State funds for higher education capital construction (including IT) and capital renewal projects.
+After reviewing submissions received through this process, the Colorado Commission of Higher Education (CCHE) and the Colorado Department of Higher Education (CDHE) staff will evaluate and prioritize each capital construction/capital renewal request and make funding recommendations to the Governor's Office of State Planning and Budgeting (OSPB), the Capital Development Committee (CDC), and the Joint Technology Committee (JTC).
+OSA assists CDHE in the review of capital renewal projects.